Legal matters to have sorted before you pass away

 Get your life insurance in order

-One of the most important items to get sorted is your life insurance policy.
-Having a valid and updated policy is the best way to make sure your loved ones get the financial support they need should something happen to you.
+One of the most important considerations is whether you need a life insurance policy.
+Having a valid and updated policy can be one of the best ways to protect your loved ones financially should something happen to you.

-For example, Family Life Cover will provide financial support if you become terminally ill, or pass away.
+For example, Real Life Insurance can provide financial support if you become terminally ill or pass away, depending on your circumstances.
 You or your loved ones can use the benefit to keep their life on track, cover debts and loans, and pay for daily living expenses.

-It’s always a good idea to regularly review your life insurance policy to make sure your family will be properly looked after.
-If you have life insurance in your super fund, you should also review the nominated beneficiaries here, and make sure you fully understand the tax implications of payouts.
+It’s always a good idea to regularly review your life insurance policy to make sure your family can be properly looked after.
+Whether you have a policy purchased direct from an insurer or you have life insurance in your super fund, you should also review the nominated beneficiaries here.

 Organising other important documents